Amtrak didn't wait for system that could've prevented wreck - News 12 Now

 “It is another layer of safety,” he said.

 Amtrak and the Washington Department of Transportation started publicizing the switch to the new route in October.
-The agencies did not immediately respond to questions about why they did so while the speed-control technology was still months away.
+Amtrak CEO Richard Anderson said that “no one wants PTC more than me” but would not directly answer questions about why it is taking so long to get the speed-control technology up and running across the board.

+“I’m a huge believer in positive train control,” he said at a news conference Tuesday evening.
+“It just makes so much scientific sense.”

+Anderson said the company’s safety culture can continue to improve and said the crash should be seen as a “wake-up call.”

 Railroads are under government orders to install positive train control by the end of 2018 after the industry lobbied Congress to extend earlier deadlines, citing complexity and cost.